IDCI-Consulting/MetastazBundle/README.md

     metastaz_template_database_user     = ...
     metastaz_template_database_password = ...

-If you have install MongoDB and install the doctrine bundles, define metastaz doctrine_mongodb connection:
+If you are using MongoDB along with the doctrine bundles, define a *doctrine_mongodb* connection in metastaz:

     doctrine_mongodb:
         connections: